All the Sun Princess Dining Options – So Many Choices, So Little Time

 My daughter chose tofu as one of her proteins

-I had ordered an Umai Pink Cocktail at the start of dinner, but since it was a little on the sweet side, I chose to drink it with the macha ice cream dessert instead.
+I had ordered a Umai Pink Cocktail at the start of dinner, but since it was a little on the sweet side, I chose to drink it with the macha ice cream dessert instead.

 Umai Pink cocktail and macha ice cream